Gabri40/ComputationalIntelligence/log.md

 ## Evolutionary Algorithms

-In the folder `evolutionary-algorithms` i tried to learn the basics of evolutionary algorithms by solving different problems, after writing a short theory note `ES.md`.
+In the folder `evolutionary-algorithms` I tried to learn the basics of evolutionary algorithms by solving different problems, after writing a short theory note `ES.md`.

 The list of problems was given by chatGPT asking for an increament in difficulty each time and is the following: